 In today’s digital world, it can seem impossible to find a moment to unplug from apps, emails and texts to find a moment’s peace.
 Now more than ever, there’s so much pressure to constantly be “on” or check an ever-increasing number of apps and platforms, which are designed to make our lives easier, but inevitably end up making things more complex.

 It’s for this reason that many people take regular digital detoxes — to unplug from the noise, decompress and tune into their own thoughts and feelings.
 After all, how can you really know what you’re feeling if you’re constantly doom scrolling or consuming someone else’s content?
+It’s been proven that social media use can have a negative impact on mental health.

 The Health Benefits of a Digital Detox